-The MS Windows operating systems offers an accessibility feature called “High Contrast”, which turns the entire system UI into a two colors environment.
-This can be controlled by the user, but usual we have “black on white” or “white on black”.
-This feature is used by people with sight disabilities that makes it hard to identify contrast differences on object colors.
+Microsoft Windows operating systems offer an accessibility feature called “High Contrast”, which turns the entire system UI into a two-color environment.
+This can be controlled by the user and usually the UI is shown as “black on white” or “white on black”.
+This feature is used by people with visual disabilities that make it hard to identify contrast differences of object colors.

 In High Contrast, all colors go away.
-Most of the applications UIs because just lines and boxes holding text labels or black and white icons.
+Most of the application UIs become just lines and boxes holding text labels or black and white icons.

-To quickly enable High Contrast easily on Windows, just use SHIFT+ALT+PRINT_SCREEN.
+To quickly enable High Contrast on Windows, use the Shift+Alt+PrntScr.
 Do that now!
 Additional settings can be controlled in the Windows Control Panel.

-CKEditor offers great support for High Contrast, limited to Firefox and Internet Explorer (other browsers don’t support High Contrast).
-When enabled, the editor is rendered as clear lines and the toolbar buttons present text labels, instead of icon images.
+CKEditor 4 offers great support for High Contrast, limited to Firefox, Edge and Internet Explorer (as other browsers do not support this feature).
+When enabled, the editor is rendered as clear lines and the toolbar buttons present text labels instead of icon images.

-Skin developers must take this in consideration and make the necessary CSS styling to support High Contrast.
-This can be easily done by using the
+Skin developers must take this into consideration and make the necessary CSS styling to support High Contrast.
+This can be done by using the

 .cke_hc class name, which is set at the outer element of the editor UI.
-Usage examples can be find in the Moono skin files.
+Usage examples can be found in the Moono-Lisa skin files.